Client-Engineering-Indonesia/Incubation-Agentic-AI-2025/Lab 4 - Build a RAG Skill Flow/Lab 4b - skill flow automation flow/README.md

 Now that we have all the skills and workflows in place, we can create a complete flow.
 You can create this flow within project or skill flow.
 Since Skill Flow is more readily available, we will build this final flow in the Skill Flows section.

-## Create workflow to get supplier
+## Create workflow to get supplier and publish it

 1. Go to Skill studio -> click Create button -> select Project